sandialabs/wiretap/README.md

 ## Add Clients To Any Server

 > [!NOTE]
-> Clients added to arbitrary servers do not currently have the same capabilities as clients added to first-hop servers (the default)
+> Clients added to arbitrary Servers do not currently have the same capabilities as Clients added to first-hop Servers (the default)

 Clients can be attached to any Server in the network by using the `--server-address <api-address>` argument when running `wiretap add client`.
 This allows a Client on a different network than the first Client to still gain access to all of the Wiretap network's routes.
 However, the new Client will not be able to access any Servers that are part of a different chain connected to the first Client.